-physical volume A disk that has been labeled for use by the XVM Volume Manager is an XVM physical volume , or physvol . foreign disk A foreign disk is a disk with an XVM physical volume label but which cannot be administered by the current node because it is owned by a different node or a different cluster. volume element A volume element , or ve , is a building block of an XVM logical volume topology.
+physical volume A disk that has been labeled for use by the XVM Volume Manager is an XVM physical volume , or physvol . foreign disk A foreign disk is a disk with an XVM physical volume label but which cannot be administered by the current node because it is owned by a different node or a different cluster. volume element topology.
 XVM volumes, subvolumes, concats, stripes, mirrors, and slices are all XVM volume elements.